maherou/Teaching/files/CS317/TeamPolicyAssignment.md

 ### Creating a Team Policy

 _One important document for a team is its policy.
-Create a team policy by looking at the GitHub Usage Model User Stories.
+Create a team policy.
 Put the policy in your issues-only repo._

 Here is a sample Team Policy: